Where design can make the biggest impact in the next decade, according to over 30 experts

 I believe designers are fundamental to solving the greatest challenge humanity has ever faced.
 By our nature we are problem solvers, and importantly we understand how to frame the question in order to solve the right problem.
 With the incredible complexity of the climate situation and little time to spare, we must be able to ask the right questions and come up with answers beyond the old defaults.
 So far, our solutions haven’t been working, which means we have to think differently.
 This is the foundation of creativity and what we use our ‘design muscles’ to do every day.
 Now we need to channel all our efforts into a common goal.
 If we can do that, designers will play a key role in salvaging the future and finding a place where humanity can thrive along with the planet.
 According to the Ellen MacArthur Foundation, ‘design sits prominently at the heart of the circular economy.’
 We really do need to redesign everything, not just objects and spaces, but our processes as well.
 The next frontier absolutely needs designers.—Verda Alexander, cofounder, Studio O+A

 One major issue weighing on my mind is how we must accelerate the hydrogen and electric transportation prototyping and deployment.
 We could reduce C02 emissions by up to 80% if we used sustainable aviation fuels, but it’s two to three times the cost of jet fuel.
 Why aren’t we designing our way out of this, getting government involved, and subsidizing this?
 Governments should follow New Zealand’s example when Jacinda Arden declared a climate emergency based on science in December 2020 and worked with other institutions, designers, and leaders to communicate the urgency: ‘Be on the right side of history.
 Be part of the solution we must collectively deliver for the next generation.’
 Importantly, we must design methods that make our planet’s revival the central focus for all humankind.
 We must redesign infrastructure, regulations, tax incentives, other devices to start the revolution, the new way of thinking and living.
-We must make this existential threat real by designing communications that send the message home and then come together to design our way out of this.—Caroline Baumann, former director, Cooper Hewitt, Smithsonian National Design Museum
+We must make this existential threat real by designing communications that send the message home and then come together to design our way out of this.—Caroline Baumann, design consultant and former director, Cooper Hewitt, Smithsonian Design Museum

 Design For Human Survival

-In the next decade we will have to become fluent in reparative design and designing for chaotic events: how do we survive a tsunami, how do we design for irrigation, how do we design for top-soil regeneration, designing for human survival will become the new necessary field of design: ecosystems over aesthetics.—Céline Semaan, founder, Slow Factory Foundation
+In the next decade we will have to become fluent in reparative design and designing for chaotic events: how do we survive a tsunami, how do we design for irrigation, how do we design for top-soil regeneration, designing for human survival will become the new necessary field of design: ecosystems over aesthetics.—Céline Semaan, founder, Slow Factory

 Climate Change and AI